Are you interested in enhancing your career? If you are then you need to know how to create an effective career development plan.

 What’s important to note is that to successfully change careers you will need to become an effective networker.
 So start making connections with professionals in other industries and you’ll see that with the right connections, changing careers can be made easy.

 LinkedIn is a great tool to improve your networking skills so build your profile and start making connections with people in your target industry.
-This article lists five easy ways you can double your Linkedin connections so it’s a great first step.
+This article lists ways you can grow your Linkedin connections so it’s a great first step.

 Changing careers is doable, but to make the shift you need to be dedicated and you need to do a lot of research.
 You can find more information about career change here.